OpenSlides/OpenSlides/README.rst

     m4 docker-compose.yml.m4 > docker-compose.yml

+You can configure OpenSlides using the `.env` file.
+See `More settings`_.
+Another
+hint: If you choose to deploy the default configuration, a https certificate is needed, so make sure you have set it up beforehand.

 Finally, you can start the instance using ``docker-compose``::

     docker-compose up

-OpenSlides is accessible on http://localhost:8000/ (or https, if configured).
+OpenSlides is accessible on https://localhost/ (or https, if configured).

 Use can also use daemonized instance::